 Earning your place is superior, so refining your competence is the best place to start.
 No matter your age or how far along in your current career you are, it’s never too late to learn something completely new.

 There are countless qualification degrees you can obtain, if you are interested in finance, for example.
-All you need to know before enrolling into the most suitable course, is what exactly you want to do.
+All you need to know before enrolling in the most suitable course is what exactly you want to do.
 As a newbie, you might not know, but there is real differences between studying MSC Accounting and Finance vs MBA degrees, which could help you make a wiser decision when trying to find an entry-level role.

 Competency isn’t everything